 The Minnesota Center for Community Genetics

-A research training group including students and faculty from the College of Agricultue, Food, and Environmental Sciences and the College of Biological Sciences, invites gradaute students to submit (1) research proposals for projects that address both the genetics and ecological dynamics of multi-species interactions, (2) travel rquests, and (3) nominations for a 9-month CCG Fellowship.
-Contact the Ecology, Evolution and Behavior Department at 612-625-5700.
+A research training group including students and faculty from the College of Agriculture, Food, and Environmental Sciences and the College of Biological Sciences, invites graduate students to submit (1) research proposals for projects that address both the genetics and ecological dynamics of multi-species interactions.
+Evolution and Behavior Department at 612-625-5700.

 Microbial & Plant Genomics Institute (MPGI) Travel Awards

-MPGI has travel awards available to students (and postdocs) in PMGI labs of up to $500/year for travel to meetings or for special training.
+MPGI has travel awards available to students (and postdocs) in PMGI labs for travel to meetings or for special training.
 Applications are accepted throughout the year.
 Students should send a letter to the PMGI director stating the meeting/training to be attended, dates of meeting/training, and costs of meeting/training.
 Attach the paper abstract if attending a meeting.

 Minnesota-Norway Fulbright Program